Isolated elliptic fixed points for smooth Hamiltonians: Proof for the case

 \item $\| H_0^2 \circ u^{-1} - H_0^2\|_{s}<\e$,

 \item For any $p=(r, \theta) \in \widetilde R(A)$, the image $(R,\Theta)= u(r, \theta)$ satisfies

 where $b=(10 A)^{-3} $, and

-\end{itemize} \end{Lem} These expressions mean that any small ball gets stretched by $u$ both in $r_1$- and $r_2$-direction with a (possibly small) amplitude of order $br_1r_2\geq bA^{-2}$, and large frequency $|q|$. $U$ will be a composition of a large number of such functions $u_j$, $j=1,\dots, N$, constructed with the same $A$ and $b$, but decaying $\e_j$ and growing $| q_j|$.
+\end{itemize} \end{SubLem} These expressions mean that any small ball gets stretched by $u$ both in $r_1$- and $r_2$-direction with the amplitude of order $br_1r_2\geq bA^{-2}$, and large frequency $|q|$ (notice that the amplitude is small for small $r_i$, but bounded from below). $U$ will be a composition of a large number of such functions $u_j$, $j=1,\dots, N$, constructed with the same $A$ and $b$, but decaying $\e_j$ and growing $| q_j|$.

 Here is a heuristic idea.
 Vector $q$ plays two important roles.
 On the one hand, having large $|q|$, we get high frequency of oscillation for $R_1$ and good closeness between $\theta$ and $\Theta$ (see the formulas above).